hwdsl2/wireguard-install/README.md

 - 📬 [Subscribe for project updates](https://selfhostedstack.beehiiv.com/subscribe?utm_campaign=vpn) (1–2 emails/month) — get free VPN and AI deployment guides (PDF)
 - 💬 Join the [r/selfhostedstack](https://www.reddit.com/r/selfhostedstack/) community for discussions
-- ⭐ Star the repository if it is useful to you
+- ⭐ Star the repository if you find it useful — it helps others discover it

 ## Next steps